PritishMishraa/leetcode-like-percentage-extension/README.md

   <img src="icon128.png">

   # leetcode-like-percentage-extension
-  Shows the like percentage of question alongside other details
+  Shows the like percentage of questions alongside other details
 </div>

 <br/>